Posts Tagged ‘Pop Culture Alternate History’

 The trailer then cut to some characters who looked like technicians working in a computer lab.
 One of the female technicians who wore a strange necklace said some lines about the druid calendar.
 Franklin knew this exposition was just bullshit for the movie, but he listened as the on-screen character explained how the druids believed, according to this movie, that the end of time would not come on January first, as some were predicting with the recent Y2K scare, but on October 31rst.
 The older male technician said one word in his thick British accent.
 “Halloween.”

 That familiar theme music from the John Carpenter franchise hit as he heard a familiar voice rap over it.
 Franklin was alien to the world of Hip Hop, but he recognized the voice from Halloween Resurrection of the Vampire.
 Franklin was pretty sure it was the same rapper from that early 90’s soundtrack that he was hearing now.
 The lyrics went hard as various characters appeared to come to mysterious deaths.
 Franklin’s eyes scanned the screen for Easter eggs.
 It was just a flash of a moment, but on the screen, it was shown someone was looking at a website about the sea monster from Halloween H20.
-Franklin’s mother took him to see that movie, what was just a few short months ago now seemed like another life, before his dad lost his job, and before his dad found the bottle.
+Franklin’s mother took him to see that movie, what was just over a year ago now seemed like another life, before his dad lost his job and found the bottle.
 Franklin’s momentary lapse in concentration ended as the title Halloween H2K was typed out on the screen.
 After a quick flash of light another set of text appeared, www.h2k.com

 “That was awe…” Franklin excitedly turned around but stopped mid-sentence to see Ben and Lindsey’s embrace.
 Outside, through the window, fireworks spread across the empty sky.
 Inside, the couple’s lips were tightly locked, Franklin watched Ben’s hand move up his girlfriend’s torso, inching oh so close to her breast, but it stopped as both their eyes opened to see their nerdy friend kneeling before them, bottle of Jack in hand.